dapphub/ds-feeds/README.md

 Again, the values can be anything as long as they fit within 32 bytes.

-**Note:** This command line tool automatically transform the integer value to bytes32 (parameter contract expects).
+**Note:** This command line tool automatically transforms the integer value to bytes32 (type of parameter that contract expects).

 To have a complete overview of the possible commands, you can run: